Sir:

 5. Miller LS.
 Procedural bias in forensic examination of hair.
 Law and Human Behavior 1987 11(2):157-163.

 6. Risinger, DM.
-Appendix to Goodbye To All That, or A Fool's Errand, by One of the Fools: How I Stopped Worrying About Court Responses to Handwriting Identification (and Forensic Science in General) and Learned to Love Misinterpretations of Kumho Tire v.
-Carmichael.
-Tulsa L. Rev. 2007;42(2):477-596.
+Appendix to Goodbye To All That, or A Fool's Errand, by One of the Fools: How I Stopped Worrying About Court Responses to Handwriting Identification (and Forensic Science in General)

 7. Dror IE, Charlton D. Why experts make errors.
 Journal of Forensic Identification 2006 56(4): 600-616.